HZcohort/3D-Disease-Network/README.md

 ## Code Availability

-The source code for this project is available in the "[py_code](https://github.com/HZcohort/3D-Disease-Network/tree/main/py_code)" folder.
-Additionally, we are currently developing a Python package for conducting the 3D disease network analysis on large-scale health-care data, which will be made available in the near future.
+The python codes for conducting the disease network analysis is available in the "[py_code](https://github.com/HZcohort/3D-Disease-Network/tree/main/py_code)" folder, using our newly developed Python package DiseaseNetPy, which will be released here: https://github.com/HZcohort/DiseaseNet.

+The python codes in the folder "[py_code_v1_deprecated](https://github.com/HZcohort/3D-Disease-Network/tree/main/py_code)" folder is for the initial version of the analysis, which has been deprecated.